-A simplified employee pension individual retirement account, or SEP IRA, allows employers to make contributions on their employees behalves and functions like a traditional IRA.
+Simplified employee pension individual retirement accounts, or SEP IRAs, allow employers to make contributions on behalf of their employees.
+They function like a traditional IRA.
 If you are self-employed, you can start an SEP IRA on your own because you are both the employer and employee.
-If your have an SEP IRA plan at work, you may be able to roll the money from another IRA into the plan.
+When you leave an employer and start working for yourself, you might be wondering if you can do an IRA to SEP IRA transfer.

 SIMPLE IRA Time Requirement

 A Savings Incentive Match Plan for Employees, or SIMPLE IRA, does permit you to convert the plan money into a SEP IRA.
 However, the SIMPLE IRA must have been in existence for at least two years before you move the money from it to an SEP IRA.
 If you try to roll over money prior to the two-year anniversary of your SIMPLE IRA, the IRS considers the rollover money to be an early distribution and the contribution to the SEP IRA to be an excess contribution.